 How To Install Ceiling Speakers Ultimate Guide Are you planning to install acoustics in a wall or ceiling?
 We will guide you.
-How to install ceiling speakers is an opportunity to gain valuable experience and save money.
+Install speakers under ceiling is an opportunity to gain valuable experience and save money.
 This guide will help you get started.
 We’ll give you some tips on where to place your speakers correctly.

 HOW TO INSTALL CEILING SPEAKERS?

 We will then look at the typical inline speaker installation.
 If you’re still undecided about your built-in speaker model, check our guide to buying ceiling and recessed in-wall speakers.

 Before starting the installation, it’s essential to have a clear plan.
 Good speakers placed in ideal places can sound better than great speakers in the wrong places.

 Do you need a system that is mainly for background music?
 Strive for a balanced sound throughout the room, try to get even sound throughout the entire area.
 In this case, the more speakers, the better.
 If the speakers are small and too far apart, they will play too loud in some parts of the room and too quiet in others.

 Sometimes the ceiling area is limited to accommodate a pair of best ceiling speakers.
 Decision?
 The stereo in-line speaker that reproduces the left and right music channels.
 A stereo speaker is a great way to add background music to a small space.
 You can also install multiple stereo speakers in a hallway or room with an odd number of speakers, as stereo ceiling speakers sold per piece.

 PLACING SPEAKERS IN THE WALL FOR LISTENING TO STEREO MUSIC